 I was really impressed by the sound quality.
 Voices and words were easily discernible on recorded clips, even when people were speaking at very low tones, as an intruder might do.
 The speech was entirely audible, clear and easy to understand.
 This speaks to the quality of the app software, as well as the microphone in the camera itself.

-While the Nest Cam is compatible with Nest's smart thermostat, Canary incorporates "Homehealth Technology" directly into its camera device.
+While the Nest Cam is compatible with Nest's smart thermostat, the Canary Pro incorporates "Homehealth Technology" directly into its camera.
 The Canary houses several sophisticated sensors: an air-quality sampler, a motion detector, a humidity sensor, a temperature gauge and a 3-axis accelerometer.

 However, you have to carefully consider where you place the camera.
 Put it too close to other audio-visual equipment, and you'll get a false temperature reading because those components generate heat.
 The same goes for placing the Canary too close to a window or an air-conditioning unit.